Internal Medicine & Transitional Year Residency Programs

 - Contact information, including email address

-If you are an Osteopathic Medical Student, we require at least the Level 1 and Level 2 of the COMLEX-USA examination.
+If you are an Osteopathic Medical Student, we require the Level 1 and Level 2 of the COMLEX-USA examination.
 Alternatively, the USMLE Step 1 & 2 examinations can replace or supplement the COMLEX examinations.